 If you're struggling to access BSL courses, either because of the cost or because there aren't any courses in your area, the National Deaf Children's Society may be able to help.
 Visit our Family Sign Language webpage or contact our free Helpline.

-Some local authorities (councils) offer BSL courses as part of their local offer or provide financial support to parents for learning BSL.
-The type and level of support provided by local authorities for parents to learn BSL varies greatly but can include:
+Some local authorities offer BSL courses as part of their Local Offer or provide financial support for parents for learning BSL.
+The type and level of support provided by local authorities vary, but can include:

-- home tuition for families from a Teacher of the Deaf or a sign language tutor/deaf role model
+- BSL lessons at home for the whole family, from a Teacher of the Deaf, sign language tutor or deaf role model

 - introductory courses for parents of young deaf children

-- setting up free Level 1 or 2 BSL classes for families.
+- free Level 1 or Level 2 classes for families

-- lending BSL resources such as books and DVDs
+- lending BSL resources such as books or flash cards

 - family support workers

-- groups for families and children to practice BSL
+- groups for families and children to practise BSL

-- liaising with other local organisations who can provide support.
+- liaising with other local organisations who can provide BSL lessons.

 Deaf children and parents or carers of deaf children are entitled to an assessment of their needs by children’s social care if they request one.

-The Children Act 1989 allows for children’s social care to provide almost any services to a disabled child or their parents/carers if the assessment has shown that a service is necessary to “safeguard and promote a child’s welfare”.
-This could include paying for parents/carers and extended family members to access sign language classes or communication support.
+The Children Act 1989 allows children’s social care to provide almost any services to a disabled child or their parents and carers if the assessment has shown that a service is necessary to “safeguard and promote a child’s welfare”.
+This could include paying for parents, carers and extended family members to access sign language classes or communication support.